-ELC-788 Theories of Learning, 4 semester credits
+ELC-788 Theories of Learning

 Exploration of learning theories in the context of how children and adults learn.
 This course deals with philosophical, theoretical, and social bases of learning; terminology, historical background, acquisition, etiology, and problems; societal, instructional, and personal dimensions; and the relationship of research to theory and practice.